fuzzy-ai/nodejs/README.md

-fuzzy.io
+fuzzy.ai
 ========

-Interface to the fuzzy.io API for machine intelligence.
+Interface to the fuzzy.ai API for machine intelligence.

 License
 -------

-Copyright 2014-2016 fuzzy.io <node@fuzzy.io>
+Copyright 2014-2016 Fuzzy.ai <node@fuzzy.ai>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.